contino/multibranch-codepipeline/README.md

 ## Current capability

 Currently this project is capable of taking a previously created reference pipeline in CodePipeline and clone it.
 The clone will point to the new branch/pipeline.
-I intend to make this as clean as possible store the configuration of the reference pipeline in code and never have to use a reference pipeline that serves no purpose except serving as a config source.
+I intend to make this as clean as possible and store the configuration of the reference pipeline in code and never have to use a reference pipeline that serves no purpose except serving as a config source.

 ## Motivation